2D Eigenvalue Problem I: Existence and Number of Solutions: The associated parameter eigenvalue problem

-By \eqref{analytic_eigenfuncs}, we know that $(\lambda_i(\mu),x_i(\mu))$ are eigenpairs of $A-\mu C$.
-The analytic eigenfunctions $\lambda_i(\mu)$ for $\mu\in\mathbb{R}$ in Theorem~\ref{analytic_prop} will be called {\em analyticalized eigencurves}.
-Note that the analyticalized eigencurves may be different from the sorted eigencurves as illustrated in Figure.~\ref{fig_reordered}.
+By \eqref{analytic_eigenfuncs}, $(\lambda_i(\mu),x_i(\mu))$ are eigenpairs of $A-\mu C$.
+The real analytic eigencurves $\lambda_i(\mu)$ in Theorem~\ref{analytic_prop} will be called {\em analyticalized eigencurves}.
+Analyticalized eigencurves may be different from sorted eigencurves as illustrated in Figure~\ref{fig_reordered}.
 For clarification, in the rest of the paper, we use $\lambda_i(\mu)$ to denote a sorted eigencurve of $A-\mu C$, and $\widetilde{\lambda}_i(\mu)$ to denote an analyticalized eigencurve of $A-\mu C$.

-Recall that a function $f(\mu)$ is analytic on $\mathbb{R}$ if and only if $f(\mu)$ can be expanded into a convergent power series in a neighbour centered at any $\mu_0\in\mathbb{R}$.
-Analytic functions have many appealing properties.
-The following theorem lists some of them from \cite[pp.\,65,79,87]{Knopp1990theoryI}.
+Recall that a function $f(\mu)$ is called real analytic \cite[p.\,3, Definition~1.1.5]{Krantz2002} on an open set $U\subseteq\mathbb{R}$, if and only if $f(\mu)$ can be expanded into a convergent power series in a neighbour centered at any $\mu_0\in\mathbb{U}$.
+The following theorem lists some properties of a real analytic function, see \cite[pp.~4, 9, 10, 14, 19]{Krantz2002} for details.